GSA Schools Win Zayed Prize

 GSA Member, Bronx Design & Construction Academy with Jury Chairman, He Olafur Ragnar Grimsson, President, Republic of Iceland

 Bronx Design & Construction Academy (BDCA) is home to the first approved public school green roof in New York City.
 The ninth grade Ecology class and after-school Green Science Club use the green roof as well as other school features to investigate and develop environmentally sustainable practices.
 The green roof has a rainwater harvesting system and solar panel, which allows students to harness energy from the sun and store rain from the clouds.
-Students collaborate with Columbia University's Green Roof Consortium to study water quality, and are also working with professors and graduate students from to quantify the benefits of green roofs through the monitoring of ambient temperature, ambient relative humidity, and solar insolation.
+Students collaborate with Columbia University's Green Roof Consortium to study water quality, and are also working with professors and graduate students from Columbia University to quantify the benefits of green roofs through the monitoring of ambient temperature, ambient relative humidity, and solar insolation.

 Secundaria Tecnica 120 (Technical High school 120), Mexico